milosgajdos/orbnet/README.md

 nix run ".#grapher"
 ```

-Alternatively, if you have the Go toolchain installed globally, you can build all binaries using the project `Makefile`:
+Alternatively, if you have the Go toolchain installed, you can build all binaries using the project `Makefile`:

 ```shell
 make cmd